elliotBraem/public-goods-news/landing-page/README.md

 ## 🏗 Built by Potlock Protocol

-curate.fun is built and maintained by [Potlock Protocol](https://potlock.org).
+curate.fun is built and maintained by [POTLOCK Protocol](https://potlock.org).